Tools of Characterization

 Where would Raskolnikov be without his overcoat?
 It's not just any overcoat, but a "student's" overcoat (thereby characterizing him as a student).
 It's also an extremely ragged coat (which characterizes him as an ex-student and poor).
 He actually has two overcoats.
 The narrator says he only has the summer one, but then he wraps up in the winter one to go to sleep.
 But maybe it really is only one overcoat, with two different personalities.

-Pyotr Petrovitch Luzhin is also a fun one for this category.
-Check out what he's wearing when he meets Raskolnikov: an "exquisite pair of lavender gloves;" "Light and youthful colours;" "a cravat [tie] of the lightest cambric with pink stripes on it."
-This outer layer of pastel is meant to make him look young and carefree, so girls like Dounia will look at him and so guys like Andrey Semyonovitch will let him join their circles.
+Pyotr Petrovitch Luzhin also is a fun one for this category.
+Check out what he's wearing when he meets Raskolnikov: an "exquisite pair of lavender gloves"; "Light and youthful colours"; "a cravat of the lightest cambric with pink stripes on it."
+This outer layer of pastel is meant to make him look young and carefree so girls like Dounia will look at him and guys like Andrey Semyonovitch will let him join their circles.
 Once we see inside his head, though, we picture him wearing severe, grim colors.
 Luzhin's clothing categorizes him as a sneak, always hiding something, always disguising his true motives, which can't help but show through.